-In this blog I reveal my 5 commandments for writing successful web copy – a spot in digital heaven guaranteed.
+In this blog, I reveal my 5 commandments for writing successful web copy – a spot in digital heaven guaranteed.

 Your ideal user should dictate the nature and content of your copywriting.
 Whether you are out to sell body glitter to millennials or fleeces to pensioners, having a clear image of your user is indispensable when crafting web copy.

-To go a step further, look beyond the base factors that make up your potential users, go deeper by thinking hard about your users and creating a character.
-Give your character a name, a personality and real-world aspirations.
-You should know what they watch on Netflix, where they like to go on holiday, who they voted for in the last election – when you have built a realistic person, you can begin to ask what does this person want?
+To go a step further, look beyond the base factors that make up your potential users, and go deeper by thinking hard about your users and creating a character.
+Give your character a name, a personality, and real-world aspirations.
+You should know what they watch on Netflix, where they like to go on holiday, and who they voted for in the last election – when you have built a realistic person, you can begin to ask what does this person want?
 And how do we sell to them?

 Think about what makes your product or service different from competitors and build from there.
-Are you selling bespoke, high end glassware?
+Are you selling bespoke, high-end glassware?
 Probably not appropriate to open with a joke or a Pulp Fiction reference.
 Instead, use language that helps to promote a high-end glassware lifestyle, language that conveys elegance and quality.

 While I agree this is valuable advice, in an ideal world all web copy would also soothe our existential crisis and read like a Daniel Clowes graphic novel, for me UX copywriting is more basic.
 It’s about creating an attractive layout that is kind to the eye.

 Create plenty of blank space in your document by optimizing the use of lists and bullet points.
-Also be generous with paragraph breaks, because who doesn’t live for good break?
+Also be generous with paragraph breaks, because who doesn’t live for a good break?
 Blog experts have found the optimum paragraph length is a mere 55 words, short snappy pieces of information feel more manageable and help your reader absorb your information easily.